Professional indemnity insurance for psychologists

 When you're looking for a professional indemnity insurance policy, there are a number of factors to consider.
 Shop around and find a policy that is suited to your insurance needs.

-The first step is to research insurance providers.
 Look for a company with a trusted name and reputation, and preferably one that is backed by plenty of experience.
 You will need to decide whether you want to go with a general insurer or one who specialises in this field.
 There are certain insurance companies that specialise in professional indemnity insurance for certain occupations, so check to see if one of these providers may be able to offer the cover you need.

 Use online comparisons sites to weigh up the pros and cons of a number of policies.
 This will involve looking at the features, benefits, limits and exclusions of competing professional indemnity plans to find the most suitable option.
 Investigate the limit of indemnity of each policy, a figure which is typically between $1 million and $20 million.
 Would this limit be enough to cover you in the event that you found yourself the subject of a costly lawsuit?